manojkaushik/Detection-of-Vigna-Mungo-Virus/README.md

 ## Citation

-If you use [Vigna Mungo Virus Analysis](https://github.com/manojkaushik/Detection-of-Vigna-Mungo-Virus) code in your research, we would appreciate a citation to both the original paper:
+If you use [Vigna Mungo Virus Analysis](https://github.com/manojkaushik/Detection-of-Vigna-Mungo-Virus) code in your research, we would appreciate a citation to the original paper:

 "*Joshi, Rakesh Chandra, et al. "VirLeafNet: Automatic analysis and viral disease diagnosis using deep-learning in Vigna mungo plant."
 Ecological Informatics 61 (2021): 101197.*"